Bergm: Bayesian Exponential Random Graphs in R: Bayesian parameter estimation

 \section{Bayesian parameter estimation}

-In order to estimate Equation~\ref{eqn:bergm}, the \pkg{Bergm} package uses the exchange algorithm described in Section 4.1 of \cite{cai:fri11} to sample from the following distribution:
+In order to approximate the posterior distribution $p(\bftheta|\bfy)$, the \pkg{Bergm} package uses the exchange algorithm described in Section 4.1 of \cite{cai:fri11} to sample from the following distribution:

-where $p(\bfy'|\bftheta')$ is the likelihood on which the simulated data $\bfy'$ are defined, $\epsilon(\bftheta'|\bftheta)$ is any arbitrary proposal distribution for the augmented variable $\bftheta'$.
+where $p(\bfy'|\bftheta')$ is the likelihood on which the simulated data $\bfy'$ are defined and belongs to the same exponential family of densities as $p(\bfy|\bftheta)$, $\epsilon(\bftheta'|\bftheta)$ is any arbitrary proposal distribution for the augmented variable $\bftheta'$.
 As we will see in the next section, this proposal distribution is set to be a normal centered at $\bftheta$.

 At each MCMC iteration, the exchange algorithm consists of a Gibbs update of $\bftheta'$ followed by a Gibbs update of $\bfy'$, which is drawn from the $p(\cdot|\bftheta')$ via an MCMC algorithm \citep{hun:han:but:goo:mor08}.
 Then a deterministic exchange or swap from the current state $\bftheta$ to the proposed new parameter $\bftheta'$.
 This deterministic proposal is accepted with probability: